Nijewier: History

 The village was first mentioned in 1467 as Nyaweer, and means new terp.
 Nijewier is a terp (artificial living mound) village with a square structure.
 The Cistercian monastery Sion was founded around 1100 and used to be located in the village.
 It was an outpost of Claercamp in Rinsumageast and one of the richest monasteries of the region.
 It was demolished in 1580.

 The Dutch Reformed Church was built in 1668 as a replacement of its medieval predecessor and was restored in 1811.
 In 1840, Nijewier was home to 381 people.

+The village's official name was changed from Niawier to Nijewier in 2023.